Jazzinghen/Jazzinghen-Dev/_pages/projects.md

 Project created for the [Games [4Design] Jam][2] at [CHI'13][3] in a team.
 It's a physical controller based game that helped people getting accustomed to the way of greeting in
-France: each player wore a "pendant", an Arduino board with batteries and a red LED Matrix, and two "kiss sensors" on their cheecks.
+France: each player wore a "pendant", an Arduino board with batteries and a red LED Matrix, and two "kiss sensors" on their cheeks.
 The target was to go around the conference floor to greet people by touching both cheeks.
 Each time the greeting was done correctly a big pixel-art heart would fill.
 The first player to fill the heart was the winner.
 I worked on the game design and the implementation of the game.